WHAT ARE A LEVELS?

 Please note: there is no guarantee that a particular course will run if demand is small or the course cannot be staffed.
 Nor can a place be guaranteed on an oversubscribed course.
 Similarly, no guarantee can be made that all combinations of subjects will be possible, though every effort will be made to meet individual requirements.
 This course directory has been prepared on the basis of the latest information available.
 Some of the information contained may be subject to change due to factors beyond the College’s control.

-NEW AS AND A LEVEL SPECIFICATIONS
+NEW A LEVEL SPECIFICATIONS

 What are the main changes?

-- A Level qualifications are changing from modular to linear assessment, with exams taking place at the end of the course.
+- A level qualifications are changing from modular to linear assessment, with exams taking place at the end of the course.

 - The AS is a stand-alone qualification, which doesn’t contribute to the A level grade.

-- In Science subjects, practical coursework will no longer contribute to your AS or A level grade.
+- In science subjects, practical coursework will no longer contribute to your AS or A level grade.
 There will be 12 practical activities across the two-year A level, leading to a separate certificate to endorse practical skills.
 Exams will test practical knowledge and understanding, with practical-based questions forming 15% of the total A level assessment.